anshul1204/anshul1204-langgraph-mat496/README.md

 What I Learned: I learned how to run parts of a graph in parallel so different nodes do work at the same time and the results get combined later.
 I got famalier with fan-out (send many tasks) and fan-in (reduce results) patterns that makes big tasks faster.
 I saw how state updates from multiple nodes can be collected and then reduced in a controlled order.
 It also explained how to use a custom reducer to merge or sort the parallel outputs.

-Changes in Code: I added a fan-out section using Send so the same task could be sent to multiple nodes in parallel, and then added a reducer that collects all their outputs and combines them using a sorting_reducer.
-I also created the actual parallel nodes and connected them properly to the fan-out point so everything runs together.
-To make sure the updates come back in the right order, I added logic for how the reducer receives and processes the list of results.
-I even enabled the streaming view so I could watch each node finish and see the reducer put everything together in real time.
+Changes in Code: I added a fan-out step using Send so the same task could go to multiple nodes at once, and then a reducer that mixes all their results using a sorting_reducer.
+I set up the parallel nodes and linked them properly so they all run together.
+I also added logic so the reducer gets the outputs in the right order.
+And I turned on streaming so I could actually watch each node finish and see everything combine in real time.

 ![alt text](image-7.png)